chrisRol2/GPX--to-iOS-simulator/README.md

 1. Create a .gpx file with the desired path
 2. Open the iOS simulator
-3. Run the gpx.sh script with the file path and desired speed
+3. Run the simulate-location.sh script with the file path and desired speed

 ```
   bash simulate-location.sh <path-to-your-gpx-file[.gpx]>  <speed in km/h>